Flat light photography – how, when and why use it

 2. Diffusing light for flat light

-When you diffuse light, you increase the effective size of a light source by scattering light over a greater area, which then softens the light further.
-Examples are:
+When you diffuse light, you increase the effective size of a light source by scattering light over a greater area, which then softens and flattens the light further.

 • Natural lighting – overcast sky vs the sun shining in a clear blue sky